ljlassi/e-commerce-project/readme.md

-Project with Symfony PHP framework, trying to create an e-commerce application over time step by step.
+Project with Symfony PHP framework, creating an e-commerce application over time step by step.
 Using concepts like ORM, routing with annotations, Symfony authentication and Twig template engine.

 CURRENT FUNCTIONALITY: